 Meanwhile, Cyprus and Spain’s Golden Visa programs permit foreigners to reside in the country temporarily, provided that they make a qualifying investment in the country’s economy – usually in real estate – and maintain this investment for a minimum of five years.
 Eventually, you can gain permanent residency – and after that – citizenship in Spain or Cyprus too.

 What is the Golden Visa?

-A golden visa is a permanent residency visa issued to individuals who invest, often through the purchase of property, a certain sum of money into the issuing country.
+A Golden Visa is a permanent residency visa issued to individuals who invest – often through the purchase of property – a specified sum of money into the issuing country’s economy.